ansys/scade-apitools/doc/source/examples/create.rst

 These examples illustrate the usage of the intermediate structures introduced to create complex types and expressions, as well as the creation of control blocks.

+It might be a good idea to run the examples step by step with a debugger to get a better understanding of the code.

 Test environment
 ----------------